 - foam brush (optional)

 Cut out photos and lay out the parts from the keychain pendant kits.
 (You can buy these pieces separately, but the kits are good quality and come with the right quantities of everything you need, so I think that’s the easiest way to go!)

-Using the foam brush or your finger, spread the glue in the bottom of the tray.
+Using the foam brush or your finger, spread the glue on the bottom of the tray.

 Holding the glass tile between your finger and thumb, spread glue around the edges of the tile.
 Lay the glass on top of the picture in the frame and use a rag or paper towel to wipe off any excess glue that squeezes out.

-Attach the key ring and set aside to dry completely.
+Attach the key ring and set it aside to dry completely.

 - Use ribbon instead of a key ring and turn them into photo ornaments.